-2 March 2022: Economic Research Institute for ASEAN and East Asia (ERIA), Institute for Global Environmental Strategies (IGES), and the IGES Centre Collaborating with UNEP on Environmental Technologies (CCET) today co-hosted the second ERIA’s Experts Working Group on Marine Plastic Debris meeting.
+2 March 2022: ERIA, the Institute for Global Environmental Strategies (IGES), and the IGES Centre Collaborating with the United Nations Environment Programme (UNEP) on Environmental Technologies (CCET), today co-hosted the second meeting of ERIA’s Experts Working Group on Marine Plastic Debris.

-On the very same day, the Committee of Whole in United Nations Environment Assembly (UNEA-5.2) has agreed to establish an international negotiation committee on legally binding plastic pollution control.
-This ground-breaking agreement however requires critical inputs from experts from various disciplines to be put into effect.
-With experts from a diverse set of disciplines, the working group assists the establishment of baselines and offers a multidisciplinary assessment of marine plastics in the ASEAN+3 Member States.
+The hybrid meeting was held on the very same day the resumed fifth United Nations Environment Assembly (UNEA 5.2) agreed to establish an international negotiation committee on legally binding plastic pollution control.
+This ground-breaking agreement requires critical input from experts from various disciplines before it can come into effect.
+With experts from a diverse set of disciplines, the working group assisted in the establishment of baselines and provided a multidisciplinary assessment of marine plastics in the ASEAN+3 Member States.

-Mr Michikazu Kojima, Senior Advisor of ERIA, proposed ways forward for the working group, including coordinating with ASEAN Working Groups, updating the status of extended producer responsibility (EPR) of the ASEAN+3 Member States, and proposing some additional indicators for marine plastic research for the region.
+Mr Michikazu Kojima, ERIA Senior Advisor, proposed ways forward for the working group, including coordinating with ASEAN Working Groups, updating the status of extended producer responsibility (EPR) in the ASEAN+3 Member States, and proposed additional indicators for marine plastic research for the region.

-Dr Youna Lyons, Ms Cheng Lim, and Ms Yulu Liu from Centre for International Law (CIL) of National University of Singapore (NUS), presented their research on the Regional Research Inventory (RRI 2.0).
-The inventory shows several findings, such as the shoreline sediment and water surface being the most frequently sampled in terms of plastic debris surveying/monitoring, and plastic size categories being not consistent across all studies, with nano plastics and mega plastics least examined.
+Dr Youna Lyons, Ms Cheng Lim, and Ms Yulu Liu from the National University of Singapore (NUS) Centre for International Law (CIL), presented their research on the Regional Research Inventory (RRI 2.0).
+The inventory's findings include how shoreline sediment and the water surface were the most frequently sampled in terms of plastic debris surveying/monitoring; and plastic size categories were not consistent across all studies, with nano plastics and mega plastics the least examined.

 ‘We need more layers added to the research.
 It has to be refined.
 We keep looking at what we could do better and how we could push the data to do more things,’ said Dr Lyons.